johnalison/obsidian-notes/Journal/10 December 2024 Tuesday.md

  - [ ] Fix CI
  - [ ] Try Run-2 synthetic data with lower pt Cut
  - Normalization in 22 looks OK (pt spectrum still cut in synthetic data)
- - Normalizaiton in 23 off (missing trigger ?)
+ - Normalizaiton in 23 off (missing trigger ?)...
+Not the trigger.
+ - Found problem with input files... rerunning

 # Wes Annual Review
 - No Matt